 Ships cannot be registered in Sweden if they are already registered in another country, so proof of deregistration from the previous flag state or a statement that the ship has not previously been registered will be required by the Ship Register.

-As set out in question 1, registration will provide prima facie evidence of the registered owner's title to the ship.
+Registration will provide prima facie evidence of the registered owner's title to the ship.

 Different rules apply to boats and their registration.

 12 Who may register a vessel in your jurisdiction?